Real-Serious-Games/C-Sharp-Promise/README.md

          title="Promises/A+ 1.0 compliant" align="right" />
 </a>

 Promises library for C# for management of asynchronous operations.

 Inspired by Javascript promises, but slightly different.

 Used by [Real Serious Games](https://github.com/Real-Serious-Games/C-Sharp-Promise) for building serious games and simulations on Unity3d.

 If you are interested in using promises for game development and Unity please see [this article](http://www.what-could-possibly-go-wrong.com/promises-for-game-development/).

 ## Recent Updates

+- v3.0 (15 Feburary 2018)
+    - *Finally* has been modified to work in a way consistent to [Promise.prototype.finally()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally) in JavaScript.
+    - Added support for reporting progress in a promise.
+    - Signed assembly with a strong name.
+    - Errors throw custom exception types rather than generic ones.
+    - Modified some overloads of *Then* that didn't make sense.
 - v2.0 (4 December 2017)
     - *Then* functions chained after a *Catch* are now run after the exception is handled rather than being terminated
     - *Catch* can return a value which will be passed into the next *Then*